Victorians: Power and Politics

 Melbourne’s replacement, Sir Robert Peel, was a Tory, but also the son of a northern manufacturer.
 He embodied the broadening social background of the Tories, and their acceptance of the need for (conservative) reform.

 The process of reform was rudely interrupted, however, by a great division on the principle of free trade versus protectionism, crystallised in Peel’s repeal of the Corn Laws in 1846, which allowed more cheap imported grain into Britain.
-The issue was as divisive then as the European Union issue is today.
 Peel split his party on a matter of principle, and ushered in almost 30 years of Whig–Liberal dominance.

 ARISTOCRATS AND RADICALS